What is special about this course?

 - Applicants with relevant professional qualifications or experience are also welcomed and will be considered on an individual basis

-- Alternatively, completion of Foundation Apprenticeship Social Services (Children and Young People) PLUS an additional Scottish Higher
+- Alternatively, completion of Foundation Apprenticeship Social Services (Children and Young People) PLUS an additional Scottish Higher at Grade C or above

 - You are required to attend an interview, in person or by telephone, to discuss the course in detail and to explain the method of teaching